intergalacticfm/plugin.review.intergalacticfm/admin-overview-online.md

 **Tagline** (two to five words): *Cocktailbar Scheveningen*

 **Plot** (twenty to thirty words): *Live stream from Zahara cocktail bar which is located directly at the beach in Scheveningen, the Netherlands.
-A frequent location for Intergalactic FM djs and has hosted for many of the IFM's infamous top 100.
+A frequent location for Intergalactic FM DJs and has hosted for many of the IFM's infamous top 100.
 The most West you can go on Holland's Coast.*

 **Genre** (one to three genres): *electronic music*